danrot/master-thesis/04_discussion.md

 The `factory` variable contains a `get` method, which just retrieves a name and some parameters.
 The name will be looked up in some namespaces, and a new reflection class is created.
-The reflection class is cached, but everytime the `get` method is called a new object is created, whereby the given array is passed to the constructor.
+The reflection class is cached, but every time the `get` method is called a new object is created, whereby the given array is passed to the constructor.
 This design was chosen, because it is quite easy to offer another factory, which returns different classes for testing purposes.